AdrianSkar/markdown/fcc_guide.md

 ```

 #### Hint 1
-As with the previous exercise you are about to c
+As with the [previous exercise](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/replacing-if-else-chains-with-switch) you are about to change how the function returns the correct value, meaning you don't have to reuse or modify that part of the function but to substitute it.
 > _try to solve the problem now_

 ## Spoiler alert!